Rockin' You Tonight

-Rockin' You Tonight is the second album released by American country music artist Blaine Larsen.
+Rockin' You Tonight is the second studio album by American country music artist Blaine Larsen.
 Released in 2006 on BNA Records (in association with Giantslayer Records), the album produced two singles for Larsen on the Hot Country Songs charts: "I Don't Know What She Said" and "Spoken Like a Man", which respectively reached number 24 and number 42.
 Also included is a cover of Mac Davis's "Baby, Don't Get Hooked on Me", as well as "I'm in Love with a Married Woman", which was previously recorded and released as a single by Mark Chesnutt from his 2002 self-titled album.
 "Let Alone You" was later recorded by Easton Corbin on his eponymous debut album in 2010.